Papa Noël Nedule: 1957–1960: Léon Bukasa, Rock-a-Mambo, Maquina Loca, and Les Bantous de la Capitale

 In 1957, while strumming his guitar outside his family home, he seized the attention of Léon Bukasa who was visiting relatives nearby.
 Impressed by his skill, Bukasa invited him to participate in a recording session.
 Papa Noël eagerly accepted the offer and accompanied Bukasa to the Ngoma studio, where he was introduced to Mr. Pileas, the studio's organist, sound engineer, and artistic director.
 Recording practices at the time required all musicians to perform live around a single microphone, meaning that any errors would require a complete retake.
 On his initial attempt, Papa Noël, gripped by nerves and lacking studio experience, faltered.
 However, buoyed by Bukasa's encouragement, he succeeded on the second take, recording his inaugural guitar solo on the track "Clara Badimuene".
-At the time, the Belgian Congo lacked a local pressing industry, so records were produced in Europe.
-When the record eventually arrived two months later, Papa Noël's guitar performance garnered considerable attention, propelling him into the local music scene.
+At the time, the Belgian Congo didn't have a local pressing industry, so records were produced in Europe.
+When the record eventually arrived two months later, Papa Noël's guitar performance garnered considerable attention.
 The success of "Clara Badimuene" earned him a lucrative payment from Ngoma, which subsequently arranged a major promotional tour in support of Bukasa's recordings.
 As a member of Bukasa's backing band Jazz Mango, which included bass, saxophone, trumpet, and his own guitar, Papa Noël gained substantial recognition, particularly for his contributions to Bukasa's hit "Simplice Wa Bolingo", where he accompanied saxophonist Albino Kalombo.